cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 In the second part of the lab, we want to use HEAT to create a new instance and to provision an application inside the instance.
 We are using the probably most popular example: [Wordpress](www.wordpress.org).
 The HEAT template we use, can be found in the [OpenStack Git Repository](https://github.com/openstack/heat-templates/blob/master/hot/F20/WordPress_Native.yaml).

-In the previous lab, we had to create a Service Dialog manually.
-With HEAT, CloudFormations and Microsoft ARM Templates, CloudForms can automatically create a Service Dialog for us.
-We can still edit this automatically created Service Dialog, to adjust it to our needs.
+Earlier in this lab, we had to create a Service Dialog manually.
+For a number of templates CloudForms can create a Service Dialog automatically.
+In this lab we will see how we can create a Service Dialog from a HEAT template.
+We can still edit this automatically created Service Dialog to adjust it to our needs.

 ### Prepare the HEAT Template